gap-system/gap/README.buildsys.md

 GAP also search in `GAPROOT/lib`.

+## Cross compilation

+The GAP build system supports cross compilation by leveraging the GNU autoconf support for this (please consult the GNU autoconf manual for details).
+When building GAP from a release archive, everything should just work.

+However, for development versions of GAP built directly from its git sources, there is a complication: GAP uses a few C source files which are the output of the GAP-to-C compiler `gac`, which in turn needs a working `gap` executable.
+This requires a bootstrapping process, which works because GAP can actually be built and used without those files, they are merely a performance optimization.
+So what our build system does is to first compile a version of GAP without those files, then run that to generate those files (if they are missing or not up-to-date).
+Then finally the actual GAP executable is created.

+Unfortunately, this poses a problem for cross compilation, as the first GAP executable needs to be run on the machine compiling GAP, and hence must be built for that architecture, while the second is supposed to run on a different target architecture.

+To resolve this obstacle, you need to build GAP twice: first for the build system.
+Then copy the files `build/c_*.c` into the `src` directory.
+Now you can build GAP a second time, for the target architecture.
+Here is a minimal example to illustrate this:

+    ./configure && make             # build native GAP cp build/c_*.c src              # copy the generated code make clean
+    ./configure --host=TARGET_ARCH  # build for target architecture make

+Note that this is really a minimalistic example; for actual cross compilation, you may need to provide further flags to the `configure` script and/or set environment variables, e.g. to ensure it finds dependencies like GMP or GNU readline, or to specify an installation prefix, and so on.

+One final remark: the generated files differ for HPC-GAP.
+If you want to cross compile HPC-GAP, you need to generate them with HPC-GAP, and place them into `src/hpc` instead of `src`, like in this example:

+    ./configure --enable-hpcgap
+    make
+    cp build/c_*.c src/hpc/
+    make clean
+    ./configure --host=TARGET_ARCH  --enable-hpcgap
+    make

 ## Open tasks

 There are many things that still need to be done in the new build system.
 For